Carine-Ashimwe/Summative-assignment---MLOP/README.md

 - `src/prediction.py`: Prediction and inference logic
 - `app.py`: Flask API application with all endpoints

-## 📄 License

-[Add your license here]

-## 👥 Contributors

-[Add contributors here]

-## 🙏 Acknowledgments

-- TensorFlow team for the deep learning framework
-- Flask community for the web framework
-- MobileNetV2 pre-trained weights from ImageNet

-## Support

-For issues and questions, please open an issue on the GitHub repository.

----

 **Note**: Make sure to have sufficient training data (at least 100-200 images per class recommended) for good model performance.